-A lack of omega 3 fatty acids may be a problem that contributes to depression because it is a nutrient that is essential to brain function.
+A lack of omega-3 fatty acids may be a problem that contributes to depression.
+Why?
+Because it’s a nutrient that’s essential to brain function.
 Omega 3s can help reduce inflammation and they play a critical role in memory and mood.
-Those with a deficiency in omega 3s may take fish oil supplements and also try to consume foods that are rich in this nutrient such as fish, flax seeds, and walnuts.
+Those with a deficiency in omega 3s may take fish oil supplements.
+In addition, they may also try to consume foods that are rich in this nutrient such as fish, flax seeds, and walnuts.

-Vitamin D is also a critical nutrient for the mood but it is mainly absorbed through sunlight so levels may fall below normal during fall and winter.
+Vitamin D is also a critical nutrient for mood.
+However, it is mainly absorbed through sunlight so levels may fall below normal during fall and winter.
 For those with vitamin D deficiency supplements and light exposure, therapy may be helpful in alleviating depression.
-Other deficiencies such as a lack of magnesium, B vitamins, folate, amino acids, iron, and zinc can all be linked to depression.
+Other deficiencies can be linked to depression.
+These include:

 - B vitamins